About the Journal

 If the journal stops publishing

 We intend and expect to continue to publish our journal for a very long time.
 If, due to some rare, unfortunate circumstances, we are forced to stop publishing the journal, the manuscripts published in the journal will be kept online and accessible to the readers for at least 10 more years.
-When required under specific conditions, such as discontinuation of the collection or catastrophic failure of the website, the content will be accessible through Portico to ensure that these resources are preserved in the long term.
+When required under specific conditions, such as discontinuation of the collection or catastrophic failure of the website, the content will be accessible through PKP PN to ensure that these resources are preserved in the long term.

 - All advertisements should be approved by the publisher or the editor-in-chief.

-- Advertisements are a separate section from content.
+- Advertisements are a separate section from the content.
 Editors should not shape the content to accommodate advertising.

 - All advertisements are independent of editorial decisions.
 The Editorial Board does not endorse any product or service marked as an advertisement or promoted by a sponsor in the journal.